 We've cooked together and sat down to dinner as a family more this year than ever before.
 Having that chance to catch up and connect has resulted in some of my favorite memories!

-Hungarian Pork Chops Ingredients
+Sour Cream Pork Chops Ingredients

 This creamy pork chops recipe is basically a Hungarian pork paprikash recipe (Sertéspaprikás).
 Only it uses whole pork chops instead of chunks of pork.
 So I guess that actually makes it a pork chop paprikash recipe!

-How To Make Sour Cream Paprika Pork Chops
+How To Make Paprika Pork Chops

 This paprika pork chop recipe is quick and simple enough for a weeknight dinner, yet it tastes like you put a TON more effort into it.
 We start by building some layers of flavor:

-1| Season the pork chops on both sides with salt and pepper.
+- Season the pork chops on both sides with salt and pepper.
 Then sear them on both sides in a large skillet over medium-high heat with a little cooking oil until golden brown.
-You may need to do this in batches, so you don’t overcrowd the skillet.
-Remove the brown chops to a plate.
+You may need to do this in batches, so you don't overcrowd the skillet.
+Remove the browned chops to a plate.

-2| Add the butter and sauté the sliced onions until translucent.
+- Add the butter and sauté the sliced onions until translucent.
 Add the garlic and sauté for about one additional minute.
-Then add the broth to the skillet and use a wooden spatula to scrape up any brown bits from the bottom of the skillet.
+Then add the stock to the skillet and use a wooden spatula to scrape up any brown bits from the bottom of the skillet.

-3| Stir the bay leaf, paprika, and salt into the onion mixture, and then place the pork chops back in the skillet.
-Cover tightly, reduce the heat, and simmer for about 20 minutes or until the internal temperature reaches 145 degrees F.
+- Stir the bay leaf, paprika, and salt into the onion mixture, and then place the pork chops back in the skillet.
+Cover tightly, reduce the heat, and simmer for about 20 minutes or until the internal temperature reaches 145℉.

-4| Remove the pork chops to a plate again and cover with aluminum foil.
+- Remove the pork chops to a plate again and cover with aluminum foil.
 Remove the bay leaf from the remaining hot liquid.
 Whisk the flour and water together well, and pour them into the broth mixture.
 Heat the mixture to boiling, whisking constantly.

-A Few Quick Tips For Best Results:
+Tips For Best Results:

 - Depending on the size of your skillet, you may need to brown the pork chops in 2 batches so as to not overcrowd the pan.
 They can be squeezed in together more tightly for the simmering portion of the recipe.